STAT545-UBC/STAT545-UBC-original-website/automation04_make-activity.md

 Git(Hub) users: from here on out, we assume you will be committing at regular intervals.
 At key points, we explicitly prompt you to commit.

-Configure this RStudio Project to work with `make`.
-Consult the [`make` test drive](automation03_make-test-drive.html) for details:

-  * make sure tabs are NOT replaced with spaces
-  * set Project Build Tools to `Makefile`

 Git folks: commit now.

 ### Sample Project and Git repository